Last Updated on

-This exercise is one that can be completed individually, although the handout may need to be modified for adult or adolescent users.
+This exercise can be completed individually, but the handout may need to be modified for adult or adolescent users.

-This exercise is intended to help the client or individual to learn how to break his or her problem patterns and build strategies to simply make things go better for him- or herself.
+This exercise is intended to help the client or individual to learn how to break his or her problem patterns and build strategies to simply make things go better.

 The handout breaks the exercise into the following steps (Coffen, n.d.):

 - Think about the things you do in a problem situation.
 Change any part you can.
-Choose to change one thing, such as the timing, your body patterns (what you do with your body), what you say, the location (where it happens), or the order in which you do things.
+Choose to change one thing, such as the timing, your body patterns (what you do with your body), what you say, the location, or the order in which you do things;

 - Think of a time that things did not go well for you.
 When does that happen?
 What part of that problem situation will you do differently now?

-- Think of something that somebody else does that makes the problem better.
+- Think of something done by somebody else does that makes the problem better.
 Try doing what they do the next time the problem comes up.
-OR Think of something that you have done in the past that made things go better.
-Try doing that the next time the problem comes up.
+Or, think of something that you have done in the past that made things go better.
+Try doing that the next time the problem comes up;

 - Think of something that somebody else does that works to make things go better.
 What is the person’s name and what do they do that you will try?